Charles M. Elson: Early life

 Elson was born in Atlanta, Georgia in 1959.
-He is the son of Edward E. Elson and Susie Elson.
+He is the son of Edward Elliot Elson and Susie Elson.
 His father, an entrepreneur, was the U.S. Ambassador to Denmark from 1994 to 1998 as an appointee of President Bill Clinton.

 Elson graduated from Philips Academy in 1977.
 He received his bachelor's degree from Harvard College in 1981, and completed his J.D. degree at the University of Virginia School of Law in 1985.
 Following law school, Elson served as a law clerk for Judge J. Harvie Wilkinson III of the United States Court of Appeals for the Fourth Circuit and Judge Elbert P. Tuttle of the United States Court of Appeals for the Eleventh Circuit.

-Early legal and teaching career
+Legal and teaching career

 From 1986 to 1990, Elson served as an associate in the Corporate Finance and M&A practice with Sullivan & Cromwell LLP.
 Following this, he joined the Stetson University College of Law faculty, where he taught until 2001.
 In 2000, Elson was named the inaugural Edgar S. Woolard Jr. Chair in Corporate Governance and Director of the John L. Weinberg Center for Corporate Governance at the University of Delaware.

-Since 1995, Elson has been "Of Counsel" to Holland & Knight.
+From 1995 until May 2024, Elson worked as a consultant to Holland & Knight.
+Elson resigned from Holland and Knight after Elon Musk threatened to fire the firm from unrelated work if it allowed Elson to file an amicus curiae brief in a case relating to Musk's pay at Tesla.